job/rpkitouch/README.md

 **rpkitouch**
 utility sets the last data modification time of
 *file*
-to the timestamp innate to the contained
+to the timestamp internal to the contained
 *RPKI*
 object.
+Deterministic timestamps help minimize RP synchronisation times.

 **rpkitouch**
 is useful for